Board of Advisores

 Dian Schmiedicke

-Dian Schmiedicke grew up in the coastal community of Santa Cruz, California, the eldest daughter of Austrian and German immigrant parents.
-Raised as an evangelical Christian, she discovered and entered the Catholic Church while attending college in Asheville, North Carolina.
+Dian Schmiedicke grew up in the coastal community of Santa Cruz, California, the eldest daughter of Bohemian and German immigrant parents.
+Raised as an evangelical Christian, she discovered and entered the Catholic Church while attending college in Asheville, North Carolina in 1995.

-Dian lives with her husband and their children in Linden, VA with their horses, pigs, sheep, chickens, dogs, cats, and bees.
+Dian lives with her husband and their four children in Linden, VA with their horses, pigs, sheep, chickens, dogs, cats, and bees.
 She enjoys raising and growing food and tinkering in her laboratory kitchen.
-Dian is passionate about pairing her love of nature with athleticism.
+Dian is passionate about pairing her love of nature with athletics.
+She has competed in a variety of equestrian sports as well as swimming, mountain biking, triathlon, CrossFit and adventure racing.
+For fun she enjoys reading, hiking, fox hunting, running, scuba diving, skiing, rock climbing and backpacking with her family.

 Anita Torzala